ffxx68/Sharp_ce140f_emul/README.md

 # Sharp_ce140f_emul
 Sharp CE-140F disk drive emulator with an ST-Nucleo board

-This is an hardware module emulating the Sharp CE-140F disk drive with an SD-Card, using an STM32 microcotroller to interface with a Sharp Pocket Computer (PC) through its proprietary 11-pin interface.
+This is an hardware module emulating the Sharp CE-140F disk drive with an SD-Card, using an STM32 microcontroller to interface with a Sharp Pocket Computer (PC) through its proprietary 11-pin interface.

 What I think the Sharp-PC was missing the most (like any retro computers from the 80's) is a quick and convenient way to store and retrieve programs to and from its memory.
 Entering a BASIC listing by hand has always been the most frustrating task, in the early days of home computing.
 Yes, a software-emulated cassette interface does exist already, but disk storage is way much better!